 The farmers launched their strike to protest a 44 percent export tax on commodities like soy and sunflower seeds implemented by the government March 11.

-They lifted the roadblocks as talks began between the four main agricultural unions and the government over the impasse, according to Argentina's news agency, Telam.
+Farmers had lifted their roadblocks Friday as talks began between the four main agricultural unions and the government, according to Argentina's news agency, Telam.

 Argentina is the world's second largest corn exporter and third largest soybean exporter.